NextEra Energy 2026 Analysis: A Strategic Plan to Power the AI & Data Center Boom

-The quarterly analysis is presented in reverse chronological order, starting with the most recent quarter.
+The analysis proceeds in reverse chronological order, from the most recent quarter with available data backwards.

 Emerging Themes and Technological Readiness